Kazakh oil workers renew protests after bloodshed

 "We are not looters!" read one of the protesters' banners in response to an accusation by the former Soviet republic's authorities.

-Kazakh President Nursultan Nazarbayev, who has run the vast oil-producing nation of 16.6 million people since Soviet days, has declared a state of emergency in Zhanaozen, a Mangistau oil town where the firing of oil workers sparked clashes on Friday.
+Kazakh President Nursultan Nazarbayev, who has run the vast oil-producing nation of 16.6 million people since Soviet days, has declared a state of emergency in Zhanaozen.

+Officials said 14 people were killed in clashes with police in the oil town of Zhanaozen in the Mangistau region on Friday that were triggered by the sacking of oil workers.

 The authorities blamed the clashes in Zhanaozen on "hooligans and looters and oilmen who joined them", saying they torched dozens of official and private buildings and cars, and plundered bank cash-machines.
 Security forces are out in force.